jannhs/demo-binder/README.md

 # demo-binder
-Repository that serves as a test run for a Binder powered by Jupyter Notebooks
+Repository that serves as a test run for a Binder powered by Jupyter Notebooks.

+As an addendum, the Binder could work while using C code implementation from another public repository.